COMMUNITY

 APPLICATION PROCESS

-To apply for our Police Officer Testing, please click to fill out the online application.
+To apply for our Lateral Police Officer Program/Testing, please click to fill out the online application.

 The full advertisement, with a list of qualifications/requirements and application instructions, is available here.